jotaalvim/chess-heatmaps/README.md

 ![](./assets/9.png)
 ![](./assets/10.png)

 ## todo
  * Where does each piece goes to die
-    - Here's an example of the squares where each piece gets captured
  * Where does each piece stays the longest